can you pour concrete directly on dirt

 Subgrade Concrete Preparation

-This is the name given the prepared ground, normally compacted and improved natural soil or infill (source).
+This is the name given to the prepared ground, normally compacted and improved natural soil or infill (source).

-Construction experts consider the subgrade layer to be the most important when it comes to determining the load that the concrete slab will be able to withstand — in short, concrete can only be as strong as its subgrade layer.
+Construction experts consider the subgrade layer to be the most important when it comes to determining the load that the concrete slab will be able to withstand.
+In short, concrete can only be as strong as its subgrade layer.

 Subbase Concrete Preparation